Research paper mill

-In research, a paper mill is a business that publishes poor quality or completely fraudulent journal papers that seem to resemble genuine research, as well as sells authorship on such papers.
+In research, a paper mill is a business that produces poor quality or completely fraudulent journal papers that seem to resemble genuine research, as well as sells authorship on such papers.

+Paper mills are an example of academic dishonesty that affects all fields of academic publishing including academic writing, scientific writing and medical writing, and represents a failure of research ethics and research integrity.

+Activities

-In some cases, paper mills are sophisticated operations that sell authorship positions on legitimate (but poor quality) research, but in many cases the papers contain fraudulent data and can be heavily plagiarized or otherwise unprofessional.
-According to a report from Nature, thousands of papers in academic journals have been traced to paper mills from China, Iran and Russia, and some journals are revamping their review processes."
+In some cases, paper mills are sophisticated operations that sell authorship positions on legitimate but poor-quality research.
+Often, however, the papers contain fraudulent data and can be heavily plagiarized or otherwise unprofessional.
+These services are advertised on platforms such as Facebook, Telegram and WhatsApp.

+Paper-mill research is often junk science: it can include data fabrication, contract cheating, academic ghostwriting and medical ghostwriting.

+History and prevalence

+Research paper mills first emerged as a significant problem during the 2010s, though the earliest known papers attributed to paper mills are known from the 2000s, at least as early as 2004.
+In 2013, Science published an investigation of various kinds of research misconduct in China, including noting the practice scholars of buying pre-written papers from an online catalogue to use as their own.
+In 2014 COPE wrote an editorial raising concerns on agencies selling services, including authorship of pre-written manuscripts.

+According to a 2021 report in Nature, thousands of papers in academic journals had been traced to paper mills from China, Iran and Russia, and some journals were revamping their review processes."
 Chinese researchers have been identified as particularly prevalent customers of paper mill services.
 Differing estimates put the share of paper mill productions between 2% and 20% of published academic papers, with particularly severe problems in some areas of biomedicine.
-The apparent prevalence of paper mills in China has been attributed to the heightened "publish or perish" pressure placed on academics and other scientific professionals in China.
+A 2026 study estimated using machine learning analysis that approximately 10% of recently published literature of cancer may be the product of paper mills, rising to over 20-22% for liver, gastric and bone cancer, with the number of published suspect papers haven risen exponentially from essentially zero flagged papers in 2000.
+China was found to have the proportionally highest number of flagged papers with 36% of the total Chinese output being considered suspect, followed by Iran with 20%, Saudi Arabia with 16%, Egypt with 15%, and Pakistan and Malaysia with 13% each.
+The apparent prevalence of paper mills in China has been attributed to the heightened "publish or perish" pressure placed on academics and other scientific professionals in China, particularly on medical doctors and nurses, who are required to publish academic papers in order to receive promotions despite research not being a significant part of their job.

+Detection

 A 2024 peer-reviewed forensic study showed that provenance-based image analysis can automatically cluster manuscripts that originate from the same paper mill, providing scalable evidence of systematic production.

-It is a problem of research ethics and research integrity affecting academic publishing (academic writing, scientific writing and medical writing).
-It is an instance of academic dishonesty involving contract cheating and authorship, more specifically academic ghostwriting or medical ghostwriter.
-It may include data fabrication, leading to junk science and retractions in the scientific literature (scientific journals, academic journals, or medical journals).